-When one watches The Lion King, it’s easy to romanticise and imagine that life in the savannah is peaceful and all animals live in harmony, amongst themselves and with Nature.
+When one watches The Lion King, it’s easy to romanticize and imagine that life in the savannah is peaceful and all animals live in harmony, amongst themselves and with Nature.
 In real life, you get to understand that they don’t call it “the wild” for no reason.

 If you are lucky, you might spot a lion eating some bloody meat, which will probably make you feel bad after observing the deers eating some greens 5 minutes earlier.
 Akuna Matata?!
 Humm…. not really.
-At least not for the herbivores.
+At least not for the herbivores!

 This video includes footage taken at Masai Mara National Park, Lake Nakuru and Lake Naivasha, all in Kenya.